20centcroak/github-cheatsheet/cheatsheet.md

     git log --oneline
 > 213cf6c (HEAD -> master) my first commit message

-In this short message, sommit ID is shorten as well using only the 7 first characters of the SHA-1 ID.
+In this short message, commit ID is shorten as well using only the 7 first characters of the SHA-1 ID.

 Commit IDs (long or short)  can be used to get information about a specific commit.
 When not specified, the HEAD label is used to deliver informtation.